Debra Rucker Coleman, Architect

 Drawings Shown for Each House Plan

-Each house plan is shown on the web site with the following drawings as applicable:
+Each house plan is shown on the website with the following drawings as applicable:

 Custom Energy Specs

-Each set of Construction Prints and CAD Files comes with Custom Energy Specs to recommend any adaptations based on the location, climate and energy priorities of the home owners.
+Each set of Construction Prints and CAD Files comes with Custom Energy Specs to recommend any adaptations based on the location, climate, and energy priorities of the homeowners.

 FAQ